Communication Patterns Series - The Swift Delegation

 Today we'll discuss the most famous communication pattern in Swift/iOS development: the delegation pattern.

-The delegation pattern is very simple if we try to imagine it is just something delegating to other thing.
+The delegation pattern is very simple if we try to imagine it is just a delegation process in the real world.

-It's a ONE TO ONE communication pattern, that means if we are trying to communicate to/from more than ONE receivers/senders this isn't the best way to do that.
+It’s a ONE TO ONE communication pattern, which means if we are trying to communicate to/from more than ONE receiver/sender this isn’t the best way to do that.

 Example: Imagine that you are hungry and have a friend that went out to buy some food.
 You can ask (delegate) him to bring you food.

-If we have a Screen A that need data from Screen B, we can simply create a delegation communication pattern between them.
+If we have a Screen A that needs data from Screen B, we can simply create a delegation communication pattern between them.

 Let's go to the code!